Solid-that-flows picture of glass-forming liquids

 A single crystal with point defects also has a finite solidity length, but here the concept is not relevant because the crystal structure defines solid-like particle correlations over distances stretching to infinity.
-For an ultraviscous liquid, on the other hand, rigid distance correlations are only expected to apply below the solidity length.
+For an ultraviscous liquid, on the other hand, due to the lack of a lattice, rigid distance correlations apply only below the solidity length.

 Furukawa has argued that the length $\xi$ defined by $\xi^4\equiv a^4\ta/\tau_0$, in which $\tau_0$ is a microscopic time, is the characteristic length over which long-lived stress is sustained \cite{fur13,fur19}.
-He proposed that the ultraviscous liquid may be regarded as an ordinary liquid composed of clusters of size $\xi\simeq \ls$; in particular that standard hydrodynamics only applies on length scales above $\xi$.
-Much of the physics probed in experiments takes place below the solidity length, however.
-This is the case, e.g., for dielectric relaxation or NMR experiments probing a molecular average property.
-Actually, measuring a macroscopic dynamic property like the viscosity $\eta$ becomes increasingly difficult as the glass transition is approached \cite{hec13}.
+He proposed that an ultraviscous liquid may be regarded as an ordinary liquid composed of clusters of size $\xi\sim\ls$, and that hydrodynamics only applies on length scales above $\xi$.
+Much of the physics probed in experiments actually takes place \textit{below} the solidity length, e.g., in dielectric relaxation or NMR experiments probing a molecular average property.
+In fact, measuring a macroscopic dynamic property like the viscosity $\eta$ becomes increasingly difficult as the glass transition is approached \cite{hec13}.